stackabletech/nifi-iceberg-bundle/README.md

 The following functionality has been added over the original implementation:

-1. You don't need to rely on an `core-site.xml` somewhere in the NiFi filesystem.
+1. You don't need to rely on an `core-site.xml` somewhere in the NiFi filesystem to use S3.
 Instead, we made the relevant configuration options (such as S3 endpoint, path style access etc.) configurable via the NiFi UI.
 2. We integrated with the `AWS Credentials Provider service`, so that it's easier to retrieve S3 credentials.

 The following features were not carried over from the original implementation: